 Next, screw the front frame to the top of the van; again make sure to screw into the furring that supports the roof cladding.
 At this point, you should also insert the separators between the frame and the support beams.

-5. Install a base to the campervan overhead cupboards
+Step #5: Install a base for the overhead cupboards

 Cut a square piece of plywood to match the dimensions of the underside of the campervan overhead cupboards.
 Then screw the base into the support beams and front frame.